JsonLee12138/frontend-factory/packages/utils/docs/arr/README.en.md

 #### Parameters:
 - `data: S[]`: Array of source objects to be transformed.
-- `format: Record<string, string>`: Object defining the mapping between source and target keys.
-Keys are target keys, values are source keys.
+- `format: Record<string, string | function(T): any>`: Defines the mapping relationship between source object keys and target object keys.
+The key is the key name of the target object and the value is the key name of the source object or a function to convert the value.
 - `deep?: boolean`: Optional, specifies whether to perform deep transformation on nested objects (default is `false`).
 - `childrenKey?: KeyConfig`: Optional, key configuration for handling nested objects, with `source` and `target` keys (default is `{source: 'children', target: 'children'}`).